abhi0395/qsoabsfind/docs/fileformat.rst

 - **SN_${METAL}_${LINE}**: Signal-to-noise ratio of the lines.
 - **${METAL}_EW_TOTAL**: Total EW of the lines in Angstroms.
 - **${METAL}_EW_TOTAL_ERROR**: Uncertainties in total EW of the lines in Angstroms.

+**METADATA** HDU will contain every metadata (corresponding to each absorber) that is available in input spectra file.